Guide to Mortgage Statements

 What Is a Mortgage Statement?

-And you did the hard work of calculating your mortgage size, qualifying for a mortgage, and getting that loan.
+You probably became well versed on mortgage basics during the homebuying process.
+And you likely did the hard work of using a home mortgage calculator, qualifying for a mortgage, and getting that loan.

 In the past, the information that was included and the format of a mortgage statement ran the gamut among lenders.
 Thanks to the Dodd-Frank Act, enacted in 2010, mortgage servicers must include specific loan information and follow a uniform model for mortgage statements.